Last Updated: March 7, 2023

 - I raised Betty’s expenses from $40K/year to a quite strenuous $69K/year

-- I had raise the LT cap gains for all of Betty’s taxable account lots, from 30% of the lot values to 80% of the lot value – otherwise LT cap gains weren’t large enough
+- I raised the LT cap gains for all of Betty’s taxable account lots, from 30% of the lot values to 80% of the lot value – otherwise LT cap gains weren’t large enough

 - I had to move all of her 457(b) funds into the standard pre-tax account (e.g., Traditional IRA) – because the lack of penalty on 457(b) withdrawals made things too easy to need the new method